Mexican native trout: Range

 The endemic range of Mexican native trout extends from near the U.S.–Mexican border in western Chihuahua and eastern Sonora south through the Sierra Madre Occidental mountains of Durango.
 The southernmost recorded occurrence is in the headwaters of the Río Acaponeta in Durango.
 The first scientific collections of trout from Mexico were by Prof. Nathaniel Thomas Lupton in the early 1880s.
 During Edward W. Nelson's 1898 expedition, he observed trout in the Rio del Presidio basin near the town of El Salto, but did not collect any specimens.
 In 1946, Ralph G. Miller an American researching Mexican ichthyofauna near El Salto collected the earliest surviving specimens of the Rio del Presidio trout, which now reside in the Smithsonian Institution.
 As of 2002, according to ichthyologist Robert J. Behnke, the Rio del Presidio trout were the southernmost natural distribution of any member of the family Salmonidae.
 This range was extended by collections from the Ríos Baluarte and Acaponeta in 2004.

 The many forms of Mexican native trout are typically described by the river systems they occur in.

 Conservation

-The Mexican golden trout (O. chrysogaster) is listed as vulnerable by the IUCN Red List of Threatened Species.
-None of the rainbow trout subspecies, including Nelson's trout (O. m. nelsoni) are formally listed by any conservation organization.
+The Mexican golden trout (O. chrysogaster) was listed as vulnerable by the IUCN Red List of Threatened Species.
+It is now listed as near threatened.
 The World Wildlife Fund considers the Rio Conchos trout critically endangered.
 Truchas Mexicanas reported in 2006 that all the populations of Mexican trout face threats from habitat loss due to logging, mining and aquaculture impacts.
 The greatest threat to the continued existence of genetically pure Mexican native trout appears to be the widespread rainbow trout aquaculture in the river basins where they reside.
 Escaped hatchery trout or trout stocked in rivers to support angling can hybridize with native stocks, which can eventually lead to genomic extinction.